SoftUni-Internal/interactive-content/EN/01-Arrays/02-Reading-and-Printing-Array.md

 [/code-editor]
 [task-description]
 ## Description
-Read two arrays and print on the console whether they are identical or not.
+Read two arrays and print to the console whether they are identical or not.

 Arrays are **identical** if their **elements are equal**.

-If the arrays are identical find the **sum of the first one** and print on the console following message:
+If the arrays are identical find the **sum of the first one** and print the following message to the console:
 `"Arrays are identical.
 Sum: {sum}"`.

-Otherwise, find the first index where the arrays differ and print on the console following message:
+Otherwise, find the first index where the arrays differ and print the following message to the console:
 `"Arrays are not identical.
 Found difference at {index} index."`.

 ## Examples